lwojcik/eleventy-template-multiplicity/README.md

-# M10y - RSS Aggregator Starter Based On Eleventy
+# Multiplicity - RSS Aggregator Starter Based On Eleventy

-**M10y** (abbreviation for 'multiplicity') is a simple starter pack based on [Eleventy static site generator](https://11ty.dev) that allows you to create RSS aggregator site.
+**Multiplicity** (abbreviated as 'm10y') is a simple starter pack based on [Eleventy static site generator](https://11ty.dev) that allows you to create RSS aggregator site.

 Alongside the template code, it also contains a GitHub action required to keep the site up to date.